gaetbout/starknet-array-manipulation/README.md

 Which is why I chose to standardise  this behavior by  always returning two elements the length of the new  array and the new array (arr_len, arr) even when it is not useful.
 Here is everything you can do:

 This library is divided in two files (so far).
-Whenever the support for passing and returning structure is there, it  should be updated.
+To know how to use each function, don't hesitate to refer to the tests.

 ## Array manipulation